top of page

 Mark Smith Seat 61 drinking a cocktail at Eurostar lounge

-I recently caught up with train guru Mark Smith - The Main in Seat 61 - and we got talking about the renaissance of rail and how the long term future is looking bright for overland travel in Europe, especially given the recent resurgence of night trains, such as the launch of Austria's state railway company ÖBB's Brussels to Vienna sleeper service.
-However, he lamented that some of the great train journeys of yesteryear were no longer available.
+However, Mark lamented that some of the great train journeys of yesteryear were no longer available.
 So I asked him about his favourite routes that he wished were still running and below is what he said.
 It's a look back at great train journeys that no longer exist, but could it also be a glimpse of the future?

 The Paris-Madrid 'trainhotel'

-Every night from 1980 until 2013, this little articulated sleeper train left Paris around 8pm and arrived in Madrid around 9am.
+Every night from 1980 until 2013, this little articulated sleeper train left Paris around 20:00 and arrived in Madrid around 09:00.
 With an easy connection by high-speed train from London, Amsterdam, Brussels or Cologne to Paris, and onward high-speed trains from Madrid to Cordoba, Seville or Malaga this wonderful hotel-on-rails linked much of northern Europe with the Spanish capital and Southern Spain.
 I used to love having dinner with wine in the restaurant then returning to my compartment for a good night's sleep, with views of the walled city of Avila over breakfast next morning.
 Today, you travel by high-speed train throughout, with an overnight stop necessary in Barcelona.
 Ironically, high-speed trains are slower!

 The Newcastle-Norway-Sweden ferry

 There used to be two excellent ferry companies competing across the North Sea to Norway, and DFDS's ferry extended to Gothenburg in Sweden.
 Comfy en suite cabins, restaurants, bars, cinema, open deck, a 1-night crossing direct from the UK to Scandinavia.
 Two companies became one, then in 2008, none.
 Incredibly, there are now no passenger ferries between the UK and anywhere in Denmark, Norway or Sweden.
-It's a long way round by train through Brussels, Hamburg and Copenhagen, especially if you live north of London - when it's just 150 miles across the North Sea!
-There seems to be no sign of any ferry resuming.
+It's a long way round by train through Brussels, Hamburg and Copenhagen, especially if you live north of London - when it's just 1560 miles across the North Sea!
+There seems to be no sign of any ferry resuming

 The Cologne-Copenhagen sleeper